neuralcodinglab/brain2gan/README.md

 # Brain2GAN

-<p align="justify">This repo accompanies the paper "Brain2GAN; Disentangling neural representations underlying perception in the primate brain via GANs" where we aimed to characterize the high-level neural representations as recorded via cortical implants in a macaque.
+<p>This repo accompanies the paper "Brain2GAN; Disentangling neural representations underlying perception in the primate brain via GANs" where we aimed to characterize the high-level neural representations as recorded via cortical implants in a macaque.
 Our results show that feature-disentangled GAN latents outperform other candidate representations of the visual data in predicting high-level brain activity (i.e., _neural encoding_).
 We then used these feature-disentangled representations to reconstruct the perceived stimuli from brain activity with state-of-the-art quality (i.e., _neural decoding_).
 You can find our implementations of neural encoding and -decoding in the provided Jupyter notebooks.
 The brain recordings to achieve these results will be made available upon publication of the paper.</p>